Gutters and Downspouts

 - Hot-Dry and Mixed-Dry Climate.
 Gutters are not necessary in dry climates.
 However, do install a wide roof overhang to keep the drip line from occasional rainwater and melted snow away from the structure and do slope the grade away from the building.

 - Hot-Humid and Mixed-Humid Climates.
 In areas with heavy rains, increase gutter and rain leader capacity (Baechler et al. 2011a; Baechler et al. 2011b).
 Install kick-out diverter flashing to prevent high-water volumes from spilling over the gutter and running down the wall.
-Step-by-step instructions for kick-out diverters can be found in Chapter 12 of Baechler et al. (2010).
+Step-by-step instructions for kick-out diverters can be found in the guide Step and Kick-Out Flashing at Roof-Wall Intersections.

 - Marine Climate.
 In areas with potentially high winds and heavy rains, increase gutter and rain leader capacity to accommodate heavy rain and large roof areas.
 Use metal rather than vinyl gutters and downspouts in areas susceptible to forest fire (Baechler et al. 2010).